 - Due to safety and spacial awareness requirements on the river, no vessel may exceed 14′ in length.

 * Tandem kayaks will be considered on a case by case basis.
-Due to safety and spacial awareness on the river, no vessel may exceed 14′ in length.
+Tandem Kayaks that are approved will need to purchase the Two-Person Canoe Ticket.
+Due to safety and spacial awareness requirements on the river, no vessel may exceed 14′ in length.